sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

    but the code is mixed up and contains some extra blocks with errors.
    Drag the needed blocks from left to right and put them in the correct order, then check your solution.
    -----
-   public class FourthClass
+   public class HelloExample4
    {
    =====
-   public Class FourthClass
+   public Class HelloExample4
    {                         #paired
    =====
       public static void main(String[] args)